Whitney Biennial

-The Whitney Biennial is a biennial exhibition of contemporary American art, typically by young and lesser known artists, on display at the Whitney Museum of American Art in New York City, United States.
-The event began as an annual exhibition in 1932; the first biennial was in 1973.
-The Whitney show is generally regarded as one of the leading shows in the art world, often setting or leading trends in contemporary art.
-It helped bring artists like Georgia O'Keeffe, Jackson Pollock, and Jeff Koons to prominence.
+The Whitney Biennial is a biennial exhibition of contemporary American art organized by the Whitney Museum of American Art in New York City.
+The event began as an annual exhibition in 1932; the first biennial was held in 1973.
+It is considered the longest-running and most important survey of contemporary art in the United States.
+The Biennial helped bring artists including Georgia O'Keeffe, Jackson Pollock, and Jeff Koons, among others to prominence.

 Artists

 In 2010, for the first time a majority of the 55 artists included in that survey of contemporary American art were women.
 The 2012 exhibition featured 51 artists, the smallest number in the event's history.

 The fifty-one artists for 2012 were selected by curator Elisabeth Sussman and freelance curator Jay Sanders.
-It was open for three months up to 27 May 2012 and presented for the first time "heavy weight" on dance, music and theatre.
-Those performance art variations were open to spectators all day long in a separate floor.
+It was open for three months up to May 27, 2012 and presented for the first time "heavy weight" on dance, music and theater.
+Those performance art variations were open to spectators for an entire day on a separate floor.